Natural resource sector radio system

 A duplexer allows the radio to transmit on one frequency and receive on another frequency at the same time.

-• Type A can be linked to others of the same "A" type to form a small independent radio network.
-However, Type A repeaters can be linked into the NRS radio system network.
+• Type A repeaters can be linked to others of the same "A" type to form a small independent radio network.
+However, Type A repeaters can be linked into the radio system network

-• The Type B or "Rainbow" fire repeater, uses ministry colour channels and can be linked into the district network and Fire Centres.
+• Type B, or "rainbow" fire repeaters, use ministry colour channels and can't be linked into the district network and fire centres

 Maintenance and Repair

 Maintenance and repair are vital to keep the system working reliably.
-This includes environmental testing of repeater equipment to confirm its operation between minus 40 degrees Celsius and plus 60 degrees Celsius (before installation or after repairs).
+This includes environmental testing of repeater equipment to confirm its operation between -40°C and 60°C (before installation or after repairs).